sclarkstone/Milestone3/README.md

 ### Structure
 * how will content be organised and presented - site map
     * 3 pages for users - login, register and profile
-    * 1 page for admin - manage genres
     * 4 pages for content - home, search, view and edit

 ### Skeleton